Woman Wakes Up During Surgery to Harvest Her Organs

-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jul 08, 2013 in Doctor Errors
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jul 08, 2013 in Medical Malpractice

 A recent news story sounds a lot more like a summer blockbuster movie plot than a very true situation highlighting a very serious doctor error.
 A woman had reportedly slipped into a coma and doctors pronounced her dead, even though she was actually still alive.
 They only realized their mistake when the woman woke up during the operation to harvest her organs for donation.

 This horrific experience touched many lives and left many people wondering how such an egregious error could have been made.
 Residents in Connecticut would largely agree that doctors should know when a person is deceased, so understanding what happened here may be critical in preventing a similar medical mistake from being made.

 According to reports, the woman was admitted to the hospital after she had overdosed on a few different medications.
 She was in a deep coma for a period time, during which hospital staff erroneously assumed she had suffered permanent brain damage.
 They reportedly failed to conduct enough tests to determine how the drugs were affecting her and they also failed to take measures to prevent the medication from being absorbed into her vital organs.